 Selecting the Best Cloud-based Data Lake Ecosystem

 As already discussed, sophisticated big data applications require several fundamental building blocks.
-Architects should be looking for ways to use the best resources anywhere and with an open mind before choosing a particular distribution, vendor, or service provider.
-As part of designing a data lake, it is important to identify services to make the desired architecture approach feasible and practical for the enterprise, business users, and data scientists.
+Architects should look for ways to use the best resources anywhere and with an open mind before choosing a particular distribution, vendor, or service provider.
+As part of designing a data lake, it is essential to identify services to make the desired architecture approach feasible and practical for the enterprise, business users, and data scientists.

-- Storage – If nothing else, data lake storage needs to be capable of holding extreme amounts of structured and unstructured data; storing data in its raw format allows analysts and data scientists to query the data in innovative ways, ask new questions, and generate novel use cases for enterprise data.
+- Storage – If nothing else, data lake storage needs to hold extreme amounts of structured and unstructured data; storing data in its raw format allows analysts and data scientists to query the data innovatively, ask new questions, and generate novel use cases for enterprise data.
 The on-demand scalability and cost-effectiveness of Amazon S3 data storage mean that organizations can retain their data in the cloud for long periods and use data from today to answer questions that pop up months or years down the road.

-- Manage Objects at Scale – With S3 batch operations, you will be able to perform operations on a large number of objects in your AWS data lake with a single request.
-This is especially useful as your AWS data lake grows in size and it becomes more repetitive and time-consuming to run operations on individual objects.
-Batch operations can be applied to existing objects or new objects entering your data lake.
+- Manage Objects at Scale – With S3 batch operations, you can perform operations on many objects in your AWS data lake with a single request.
+This is especially useful as your AWS data lake grows in size, and it becomes more repetitive and time-consuming to run operations on individual objects.
+Batch operations can be applied to existing or new objects entering your data lake.
 You can use batch operations to copy data, restore it, apply AWS Lambda functions, replace or delete object tags, etc.

 - Manage metadata – To get the most out of your AWS Data Lake deployment, you’ll need a system to keep track of the data you’re storing and to make that data visible and discoverable to your users.
 That’s why you need a data catalog.
 Cataloging the data in your S3 bucket creates a map of your data from all sources, allowing users to quickly and easily discover new data sources and discover data assets using metadata.
 Users can filter data assets in your catalog based on file size, history, access settings, object types, and other metadata attributes.